Bekacru/better-call/README.md

 Built for typescript and it comes with a very high performance router based on [rou3](https://github.com/unjs/rou3).

-### Motivation

-I wanted to create a web framework that allows me to use endpoints in different contexts—such as React Server Components (RSC), server actions, or as API routes in a Next.js app—using just a single function.
-I wanted it to have good TypeScript support and be agnostic of the underlying server.
-A mix of Hono and TRPC but with a very small footprint.

 > ⚠️ This project is still in development and not ready for production use.
 But feel free to try it out and give feedback.